grburgess/grburgess.github.io/_pages/press_synch.md

 >You are free to discuss your paper with the media, but we ask you to do this no more than six days before the publication date, and to ensure that Nature Research’s embargo conditions [http://www.nature.com/authors/policies/embargo.html](http://www.nature.com/authors/policies/embargo.html) are understood by journalists and others.
 Journalists are permitted to show papers to independent specialists a few days in advance of publication, under embargo conditions, solely for the purpose of commenting on the work described.
 Journalists should credit Nature Astronomy as the source of stories covered.

-The paper will be published on **Monday, October 21, 2019**.
+The paper will be published on **Monday, October 21, 2019 @ 16:00 (London time)** at which time the embargo lifts..
 Please respect the embargo policy.

 ## English PR version
 From the time of their discovery, gamma-ray bursts have been shrouded in mystery.
 The most energetic/bright electromagnetic explosions in the Universe were only discovered by mistake via military satellites.
 The Universe was hiding one of its most vibrant firework displays by playing a trick on our limited optical seeing eyes.
 Yet, as scientists designed more sophisticated instruments to hunt down these massive explosions, more mysteries evolved.
 To start, what disastrous event could turn more than the entire mass of the sun into pure radiation in a matter of seconds or minutes?
 Moreover, the spectrum of the emission, or how all the colors in the gamma-ray rainbow where distributed did not appear to match any of the reasonable mechanisms that scientists could come up with.
 The spectra did not appear to be produced a hot photosphere like our sun, where hot, thermal light finally escapes the grasp of a dense, fast-moving gas.
 Similarly, the emission didn’t seem to be produced when diffuse clouds of gas spewed out from a giant dying star, slammed into each other at nearly the speed of light, causing the particles (electrons) in the gas to thrown to even higher speeds, only to one slowed down with the magnetic field in the gas grabbed them and forced them back to normal speeds.
 But as if to tell the Universe how fast they were traveling, as the magnetic field grasps these electrons, they begin to spin and throw out photons in a form of radiation called synchrotron.